hydrodynamicstability/statquotes/README.md

   - Frank E. Harrell, Jr. (2001)

   - *Regression Modeling Strategies, with Applications to Linear Models, Logistic Regression, and Survival Analysis*.
 Springer.

+- "Data will often point with almost equal emphasis at several possible models and it is important that the statistician recognize and accept this."

+  - Peter McCullagh and John A. Nelder (1989)

+  - *Generalized Linear Models*, second edition.
+Chapman & Hall.

 - "In my opinion, model users should be encouraged to think of models as tools that can aid in informing their judgment, rather than as substitutes for judgment that can best be employed mechanically."

   - Stephen K. McNees (1986)